camgunz/pysylva/doc/src/index.md

 thing.

 Sylva is fast.
-It is statically typed, compiled to native code ahead of time, does not use garbage collection, and requires no runtime.
+It is statically typed, compiled to native code ahead of time, and does not use garbage collection.

 Sylva is pragmatic and unopinionated.
 Taste and style count, but Sylva is a tool, and practitioners are free to use Sylva in whatever style and for